Christian-Hirsch/talking-data/README.md

      "cell_type": "markdown",
      "metadata": {},
      "source": [
-      "The talking-data challenge is about predicting demographics from app-usage data.
-Here, we provide a rough high-level overview of the final submission generation."
+      "[TalkingData](https://www.talkingdata.com/) is one of the largest mobile-service provider's in China.
+The [TalkingData Kaggle Competition](https://www.kaggle.com/c/talkingdata-mobile-user-demographics) is about predicting age and gender of the mobile user based on App-data.
+In this readme, I provide a rough high-level overview of my final submission."
      ]
     },
     {